 - Participating in fundraising activities

-The White Plains Hospital Auxiliary and Development Office offer dynamic opportunities to become engaged with the Hospital and participate in fundraising and benefit event planning activities.
+The Friends of White Plains Hospital and Foundation Office offer dynamic opportunities to become engaged with the Hospital and participate in fundraising and benefit event planning activities.

 - Providing support for patients and families through programs and services, such as:

 - Pastoral Care